Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 	git init --bare
 	```

 1. The next step is to get the contents of _your_ repo into the shared repo.
 Start by `cd`ing back to the project directory where your repo is stored.
-Then use these commands to set up an "origin" remote and push to it, replacing PATH_TO_SHARED_REPO with the path to the shared directory:
+Then use these commands to set up an "origin" remote and perform an initial push:

 	```
-	git remote add origin PATH_TO_SHARED_REPO
+	git remote add origin ../Shared.git
 	git push origin master
 	```